Mantux09/test/Ticker.md

 # `history()`

-- Fetch price data for one ticker from Yahoo and make user-friendly
+Fetch price data for one ticker from Yahoo and make user-friendly.

 ## Interface
 ```python